danboid/Uzebox-Kickstart/README.md

-# Uzebox-Kickstart
+# Uzebox KickStart

-Commodore Amiga Kickstart screen for the Uzebox games console
+Pretend your Uzebox is an Amiga 500 that won't boot.

+Amaze your friends and family for hours!

+TODO

+Add disk seek sound.